Uber Cup

 The Uber Cup, sometimes called the World Women's Team Championships, is a major international badminton competition contested by women's national badminton teams.
 First held in 1956–1957 and contested at three year intervals, it has been contested every two years since 1984 when its scheduled times and venues were merged with those of Thomas Cup, the world men's team championship.
 In 2007, the Badminton World Federation decided to have Thomas and Uber Cup finals separated again but the proposal was ultimately abandoned.
 The Uber Cup is named after a former British women's badminton player, Betty Uber, who in 1950 had the idea of hosting a women's event similar to the men's.
 She also made the draw for the 1956–1957 inaugural tournament, which took place at Lytham St. Annes in Lancashire, England.

 The cup follows a similar format to that of the men's competition of the Thomas Cup.
-As of the 2020 tournament, China is the most successful team, having won 15 titles.
+As of the 2024 tournament, China is the most successful team, having won 16 titles.
 Japan is second, having won it six times, followed by Indonesia and United States, each with three cups.
-South Korea are the current champions, having won its second title after beating title holders China in the 2022 edition.